This post may contain affiliate links to products that I recommend. Please check out my disclaimer for more information.

 Stop paying for banking

 I honestly don’t understand why anybody pays banking fees.
 There are a ton of free options around.
 Check out offers from local banks and credit unions.
 These days lots of institutions offer free checking accounts.
 We’ve had a free credit union account for years and haven’t ever looked back.

 Cut grocery bill by making freezer meals

 We started doing this last year.
 On a good Saturday two people can make 20-30 freezer meals no problem.
 Cooking a lot of meals at once allows you to take more advantage of sales.
 It also saves you time cooking dinner every night!
+While meal prep takes some planning and some work, it can also save you big on your grocery bill.
 Here are even more ways to save on food.

 Eat before shopping and bring a list

 I don’t know about you, but I spend a lot more money at the grocery store when I’m hungry.
 Try eating a meal right before you shop.
 Then make a list and bring it with you.
 Only buy what’s no the list!!

 Every now and again stores offer great deals on expensive things like meat and cheese.
 The best way to really take advantage of these sales is to buy larger quantities when they’re on sale and freeze it for later use.

 Swap a couple of meat meals for veggie